sabeelmansuri/Bioinformatics-Crash-Course/1_Welcome.md

 *Side Note:* As you will soon learn in your CSE classes, implementation is important and the state of the art alignment and clustering programs do their job quickly and accurately because they attempt to do the minimum amount of work possible.
 Fast alignment programs like mafft use fancy tricks like Fourier tranforms and fast clustering algorithms often use simpler tricks like transforming into kmer representation.
 Bioinformatics has lots of data, so you should never attempt to solve a problem by going through all possible combinations or even the majority of all possible combinations.
 To give the classic stupid example, 80 sequences of length 1000 technically have over 1000^80 possible alignments which is a bit off from the 10^80 atoms in our universe.

+## Getting a Computer Set Up

+## Task 2: Make Accounts
+***Secure Shell(ssh):*** a protocol which creates a secure channel for two computers to communicate even over an unsecured network.
+This is how we will connect to EC2.

+**How to prepare for ssh:**

+**Windows:** I do not like Windows terminals, you do not like Windows terminals, no one likes Windows terminals.
+Go to [The Putty website](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and download Putty.
+A GUI should appear to guide you through the installation.

+**Mac or Linux:** No preparation necessary, since you already have a native ssh client.

 ## Task 3: Aliview

 Okay, we have had enough of conceptual stuff.
 Let's get at it with some cool visuals.